andygr1n1/it-notebook/readme.todo.txt

-1. fetch menus in different way, because they are not loading on "hard routing"
+# 1. fetch menus in different way, because they are not loading on "hard routing"
-2. create actime menu in dependency of current param id.
+2. create active menu in dependency of current param id.
 3. make cool Menu filtering
 4. delete menus (settings icon in menu panel -> popover with delete item possibility)
 5. edit menu title possibilty